Good photo but it's hard to see the text on buildings and vaults with photo

 Decompose or Waste Away?

 The Decompose toilet utilizes the Behind-The-Wall urine diversion seat and functions as a composting toilet should, promoting decomposition of the solid waste, without the need of bulking agents or mixing.
-Units are sized to provide 10-20 years waste retention in a 2-4' deep pre-fabricated open bottom vault (TTS DCV).
-This is possible because the urine diverted solid waste is consumed by invertebrates (they actually eat it, obtaining energy and nutrients from it).
+Units are sized to provide 10-20 years of waste retention in a 2-4' deep pre-fabricated open bottom vault (TTS DCV).
+Solid waste is consumed by invertebrates (they actually eat it, obtaining energy and nutrients from it).
 No bulking agent is necessary because urine (wet and smelly) is diverted into a shallow septic field for onsite treatment.
-This system evolved out of Toilet Tech's founder's PhD research.
+This urine diversion system evolved out of Toilet Tech's founder's PhD research.